ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 {: shortdesc}

 Billing for the file share is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.

+File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, and London regions.
+Contact your IBM Sales representative if you are interested in getting access.
+{: preview}

 ## Expandable file share concepts
 {: #expandable-share-concepts}